Skip to main content

 +

-Florida requires FSBO sellers to disclose all known material facts that affect the value of the property and are not readily visible to buyers — a standard established by the Florida Supreme Court in Johnson v.
+Florida requires FSBO sellers to disclose all known material facts affecting the property's value that are not readily visible to buyers — a standard from Johnson v.
 Davis.
-Required disclosures typically include roof age and known leaks, HVAC condition, past water intrusion or flooding, presence of Chinese drywall (common in 2001–2009 construction), any open permits or code violations, HOA rules and pending special assessments, and lead paint (for homes built before 1978).
+Required disclosures typically include roof age and known leaks, HVAC condition, past water intrusion or flooding, presence of Chinese drywall (common in 2001–2009 construction), open permits or code violations, HOA rules and pending special assessments, and lead paint (homes built before 1978).
 In Miami-Dade and Broward counties, HVHZ wind mitigation details are also expected.
-Verify your property's flood zone status at the FEMA Flood Map Service Center before listing, since failing to disclose a Special Flood Hazard Area designation is one of the most litigated FSBO issues in Florida.
+Verify your flood zone status at the FEMA Flood Map Service Center before listing — failing to disclose a Special Flood Hazard Area designation is one of the most litigated FSBO issues in Florida.

 How do I price my Florida home without a realtor's CMA?